 Well, November is seeing itself out with windy weather & blustery showers spreading across the country.
 As we get into December the weather is turning a little more unsettled with rain and strong winds moving in from the north & west where it will remain cold with wintry showers likely over higher ground.
 There will be some brighter and drier spells in the south & east with slightly milder temperatures but the forecast promises some showers or more persistant rain with strong winds later in the month.
-Overall conditions are likely be slightly colder or close to normal for the time of the year, with wintry showers likely over higher ground in the north.
-So try & get into the garden when the ground is not solid but the weather is dry, it is a good time for pruning, & any bendy stems from dogwoods or hazel can be used as a base for a homemade wreath which can be decorated with evergreens & berries.
+Overall conditions are likely be slightly milder & wetter for most with some short spells of cold weather.
+So try & get into the garden when the weather is dry, it is a good time for pruning, & any bendy stems from dogwoods or hazel can be used as a base for a homemade wreath which can be decorated with evergreens & berries.
 Use late afternoons & evenings to plan ahead for next year’s display; summer flowering bulbs are simple & easy to grow or try growing some colourful annuals from seed.

 Plant up colourful displays in containers near the house using small evergreens, winter pansies & berrying shrubs or buy some indoor flowering plants which will last longer than cut flowers & also make a great gift - see our article on Indoor Plants for Christmas Colour & Scent if you want some tips on watering & positioning your plant.

 Planting & Sowing Tips